dataxhip/dataxhip.github.io/Projects.md

 The project aim at leveraging on containerized solutions with Docker, their orchestration and deployemnt with kubernetes or Docker-Compose.
 Ansible,  an automation and orchestration technology helps pushing this project to another level.

 ## IA-Engine
 This project is all about nurturing my knowledges in Artificial Intelligence.
-I am currently enrolled in many online classes, Like [OpenClassRoom IA Engineer class] (https://openclassrooms.com/fr/paths/188-ingenieur-ia)  and [DeepLearning.ai] (https://www.coursera.org/specializations/deep-learning?utm_source=gg&utm_medium=sem&utm_campaign=17-DeepLearning-ROW&utm_content=17-DeepLearning-ROW&campaignid=6465471773&adgroupid=77656689495&device=c&keyword=coursera%20deep%20learning%20specialization&matchtype=b&network=g&devicemodel=&adpostion=&creativeid=506750650449&hide_mobile_promo&gclid=CjwKCAjwqeWKBhBFEiwABo_XBqPiZPd1fTf-CnKoujsLOOVDbzf66kkKQXZ23ujMI1pi9Zo0swvRLBoCJMsQAvD_BwE).
+I am currently enrolled in many online classes, Like OpenClassRoom IA Engineer class and DeepLearning.ai course on Coursera.
 Here below, I will tag all publications that I will produce through this process.

 ## PRAIDIC
 PRAIDIC uses AI to track and predict financial market asset prices.